 Since then, Tracy and I have continued to develop our own spiritual practice and daily mindfulness rituals, and we found ourselves, again, wanting to incorporate a singing bowl into our routine.

 We no more decided to go looking at singing bowls again, when Jessica from Shanti Bowl reached out to us.
-She offered to send us one of their singing bowls (they only make one bowl!)
+She offered to send us one of their singing bowls,

 The Healing Benefits of Tibetan Singing Bowls